Mr. Poppins® Winterberry

 A compact and showy fall shrub known for its brilliant scarlet-red fruit; sheds leaves early in fall to reveal berries; spreads to form colonies; Mr. Poppins is recommended as pollinator; great in masses and particularly wet sites, needs acidic soil

 Mr. Poppins® Winterberry is primarily grown for its highly ornamental fruit.
 It features an abundance of magnificent scarlet berries from mid fall to late winter.
-It has forest green foliage throughout the season.
+It has forest green deciduous foliage.
 The pointy leaves do not develop any appreciable fall colour.
-The flowers are not ornamentally significant.

 Mr. Poppins® Winterberry is a multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.